Frequently Asked Questions

 - those desiring freedom from any habitual behavior pattern that feels out of alignment with the Lord’s call (i.e.: playing the role of victim, self-critical inner dialogue, treating oneself as “less than” others, addiction, etc).

 - those grieving a loss or struggling with anxiety, depression, feeling overwhelmed, anger.

 - those desiring a deeper relationship with our Lord.

 Simply because we are human beings who have lived this long into adulthood, we undoubtedly have experienced one or more adverse circumstances.
 Some circumstances result in wounds – intentional or unintentional – with lingering pain and discomfort.
 Resilient creatures that we are, we survive and we learn to cope with our anxiety, self-doubt, and fear.
 Yet, the Lord’s plan for us is not simply to cope and muddle through!
-His plan for us is freedom!
-Even freedom from our anxiety, self-doubt, and fear.
+His plan for us is freedom; freedom from anxiety, self-doubt, fear, and the effects of past traumas.

 “Just as our bodies mobilize for healing when we have been physically injured, we can be confident that this same energy for wholeness is expended on wounds of emotion and spirit.
 In this context, discomfort or pain or anxiety are certainly not imaginary, but are a sign that something is pushing for resolution inside…We trust our inner process precisely because the Holy Spirit is at work in it, for the drive toward wholeness is written into our very beings by the One who created us.” – Tilda Norberg in Consenting to Grace, an Introduction to Gestalt Pastoral Care.

-Made New Healing Retreats present us each with an opportunity for healing emotional wounds, for strengthening spiritually, and for leaning into Jesus as we take authority in His name to reject any influences and patterns that are not of the Holy Spirit.
+You Are Made New Ministry’s Healing Retreats present us each with an opportunity for healing emotional wounds, for strengthening spiritually, and for leaning into Jesus as we take authority in His name to reject the enemy’s influence over our thoughts and behavior patterns.
 In a word…Freedom.

 We expect you…